 Child-Centered Learning In Action

-When a friend mentioned that her car was getting dirty, the children had the idea to build a car wash.
+When a friend mentioned that her car was getting dirty, the children had the idea to build a car wash using cardboard, pipe cleaners, and other classroom materials.
 Through this fun construction project, the Susim practiced fine motor skills, logic, writing, counting, spatial awareness, and communication and planning skills.

-With teacher encouragement, the class began to design heir own vehicles.
+The carwash project sparked interest in more construction, so with teacher encouragement, small groups of friends began to design their own vehicles.
 After trying one prototype, G suggested that rubber bands were not providing enough “power”.
 Using library books about cars, the class did research about what powers cars and learned that Tesla makes electric cars.
 The children then decided to ride the city bus to the Tesla Showroom on H Street to find out more.

 Exploring what made the children so interested in cars, the teachers discovered a common theme – speed!
 The class began discussing the concept of speed and how to make things go fast.